Cycling: Copenhagen to host 2021 Tour de France depart

-(Reuters) - Copenhagen will host the opening three stages of the 2021 Tour de France, cycling governing body the UCI said on Thursday.
+(Reuters) - Copenhagen will host the opening three stages of the 2021 Tour de France making it the most northerly Grand Depart in the race’s history, organizers confirmed on Thursday.

 The move follows a trend of starting the Tour outside France with Brussels hosting this year’s Grand Depart, German city Dusseldorf having the honor in 2017 and Utrecht in the Netherlands launching the race in 2015.